Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Sets of biangular lines related to representations of

-Since $|\chi(y)|=1$ for all $y\in\mathbb{F}_q$, we have $\vert\vert Q(d)\vert\vert_2^2=0^2+\vert\vert J_\pi(c/x) \vert\vert_2^2=1$ and thus $\vert\vert J_\pi(x)J_\pi(cx)\vert\vert_2^2=\frac{1}{q}$. \end{proof}
+Since $|\chi(y)|=1$ for all $y\in\mathbb{F}_q$, we have $\vert\vert Q_c\vert\vert_2^2=0^2+\vert\vert J_\pi \vert\vert_2^2=1$ and thus $\vert\vert J_\pi J_{\pi,c}\vert\vert_2^2=\frac{1}{q}$. \end{proof}

-Now it is time to define line systems $\mathcal{L}_\pi$ in the case when $q$ is even by giving explicitly corresponding sets of representatives.
-We define $\mathcal{L}_\pi$ to be the line system where each line is represented by the vector in the set
+Now it is time to define line systems $\mathcal{L}_\pi$ in the case when $q$ is even by giving explicitly corresponding sets of representatives. \begin{definition} The line system where each line is represented by a vector in the set

-Each vector in $\Phi_\pi$ is a row vector in some matrix $T_{g,\pi}$ where $g\in G$. \begin{proposition} If $q$ is even, $|\Phi_\pi|=q^2-1$ for all nontrivial characters $\pi$ and $q>2$.
-All vectors in $\Phi_\pi$ are real and non-parallel. \end{proposition} \begin{proof} The set $\Phi_\pi$ contains $q-1$ vectors of the form $\delta(x-y)$ as well as at most $q(q-1)$ vectors of the form $\chi(aN(x))J_{\pi}(yx)$.
+is denoted by $\mathcal{L}_\pi$. \end{definition} Each vector in $\Phi_\pi$ is a row vector in some matrix $T_{g,\pi}$ where $g\in G$.
+On the other hand, any row vector of any matrix $T_{g,\pi}$ is parallel with some vector of the set $\Phi_\pi$. \begin{proposition} If $q$ is even, $|\Phi_\pi|=q^2-1$ for all nontrivial characters $\pi$ and $q>2$.
+All vectors in $\Phi_\pi$ are real and non-parallel. \end{proposition} \begin{proof} The set $\Phi_\pi$ contains $q-1$ vectors of the form $\delta_y$ as well as at most $q(q-1)$ vectors of the form $\chi_aJ_{\pi,y}$.
 All these vectors are real according to part 1 of Proposition \ref{Norm}.
 The cardinality of $\Phi_\pi$ is thus at most $q^2-1$.
 It remains to show that cardinality of $\Phi_\pi$ is at least $q^2-1$ by showing that there are no parallel vectors in the description of the set $\Phi_\pi$.

 The multiplicative group $\mathbb{L}^*$ is a subgroup of $\GL(2,\mathbb{F}_q)$ where every element $z=b+c\rho\in\mathbb{L}^*$ is represented by the invertible matrix $g_z\in\GL(2,\mathbb{F}_q)$ where { $ \arraycolsep=1pt \arraystretch{1}g_z=\left[